 - Enrolled in a school to work-based learning program sponsored by an accredited school, the technical college system board or DWD’s Youth Apprenticeship program.

 - Enrolled in school and receiving school credit for program participation.

 - Receive appropriate safety instruction at the school and at the workplace.

 - Work performed is under direct and close supervision of a qualified and experienced person.

 - Work performed in any occupation declared hazardous is

 incidental to the training and is for intermittent and short periods of time.

-- NOTE: Student Learner status does NOT override the child labor laws.
+- NOTE: Student Learner status does NOT override the Employment of Minors laws.
 The student learner exception limits the minor to performing some hazardous tasks to an incidental (less than 5% of their work time) and occasional (not a regular part of their job) basis. ( See Wis.
 Admin.
 Code DWD 270.14(3)(f)).